ladybug-tools/honeybee-viewer/README.md

 ## JSON Tree Viewer

 Demos of the script used to create the tree views.
-Both files can use fixes.

 ### Preferred or 'canonical' link:<br> https://www.ladybug.tools/honeybee-viewer/json-tree-viewer/